0xluc1f3r/hpp-leak-rework-vs2022/README.md

 There is a injector included, which you can use to inject.

 # Building
 Each cheat version has it's solution prepared to build.
 You need to build the project by yourself.
 There should be no compile errors if you use c++20, v142 toolset and windows SDK 10.0.
-NOTE: minhook was updated for Visual Studio 2022
 Loaders aren't supposed to be compiled, I didn't even test them.

+NOTE: MinHook was updated for building with Visual Studio 2022.

 # CHEAT 0
 ![alt text](https://i.imgur.com/Xfnoyqt.png)